dkandalov/kotlin-99/readme.md

         End)))
 ```
 A tree with only a root node would be ``Node('a')`` and an empty tree would be ``End``.

-Throughout this section, we will be adding methods to the classes above, mostly to ``Tree``.

 #### P54 Omitted; our tree representation will only allow well-formed trees.